travis-ci/docs-travis-ci-com/user/build-stages.md

 > Each job included in `jobs.include` inherits the first value of the array that defines a matrix dimension.
-> In the example above, without explicitly setting `rvm: 2.4`, the `include`d job inherits `rvm: 2.3`.
+> In the example above, without explicitly setting `rvm: 2.4`, the `include` deploy job inherits `rvm: 2.3`.

 ## Specifying Stage Order and Conditions